Crimson Quill’s Appraisal #253

 In terms of pacing I can lodge no formal complaints.
 At 80 minutes long, Hotel Inferno is swift, merciless entertainment and it would be mean-spirited of me to suggest that you won’t find yourself losing yourself in the madness from time to time.
 Indeed, there will doubtless be a small trope of easily sated appetites well and truly quenched by the shenanigans on display.
 For the rest of us however, it really is a Godawful mess.
 Necrostorm are definitely onto something and I’m sure we shall see further highlights as they continue to widen their repertoire.
 Alas, this film is not going to win them many new fans.

-I’ve read a little about the exemplary practical FX on display and, whilst it is excessive in the extreme, I’m disappointed to report that it doesn’t necessarily cut the mustard.
+I’ve read a little about the exemplary practical effects on display and, whilst admittedly excessive in the extreme, feel disappointed to report that it doesn’t necessarily cut the mustard.
 On occasion maybe but the whole affair shares parallels with Peter Jackson’s Bad Taste and unfortunately that is where any similarities end rather abruptly.
 Nevertheless it is insanely gory from the very first frame and rarely lets up throughout but I found it to leave a rather foul aftertaste, merely exploitation for exploitation’s sake and it has every last one of its eggs in this basket.

 I’m trying, really I am, to find positives here and I will say that anyone familiar with Necrostorm’s previous efforts may find some gristle here worth chewing.
 For a relatively small independent studio they pile it on with gusto and it can never be accused of losing your interest.
 The real issue is that you’ll know within the first five minutes whether it stands a snow globe in hell’s chance of gaining your attention and, for many of us, the answer to that will be a hefty resounding nope.